Carolyn McCormick

-Carolyn McCormick is an American actress who played Dr. Elizabeth Olivet in the Law & Order franchise.
+Carolyn McCormick is an American actress who played roles in both feature films and on television programs, including Dr. Elizabeth Olivet in the Law & Order franchise.

 Life and career

 McCormick has worked in television, movies, theatre, and voice acting.

 Her breakthrough role was in Enemy Mine, directed by Wolfgang Petersen with Dennis Quaid.
 Her other film credits include Woody Allen's Whatever Works, You Know My Name with Sam Elliott, and A Simple Twist of Fate with Steve Martin.
 She played Hannah's Mom in Barney's Night Before Christmas.

 Her first notable television credit was as district attorney Rita Fiori in Spenser: For Hire, in 1986–1987.
 She appeared as the holodeck simulation Minuet in "11001001", a first-season episode of Star Trek: The Next Generation, and later as Minuet (William Riker's holodeck love interest) in a fantasy-alternate universe during the fourth-season episode "Future Imperfect".

 McCormick starred as Dr. Elizabeth Olivet, a consulting psychologist for the prosecution on Law & Order.
 She appeared in approximately half of the episodes of the NBC series between 1994 and 2006.

-In 1997, she played the unhappy wife of a police psychiatrist, played by Robert Pastorelli, in the short-lived Americanized version of the British series Cracker.
-She has been a guest star on series including Madam Secretary, Elementary, Blue Bloods, Judging Amy, The Practice, Body of Proof, Cold Case, Homicide: Life on the Street, LA Law, and Boston Blue.
+In 1997, McCormick acted as the unhappy wife of a police psychiatrist, played by Robert Pastorelli, in the short-lived Americanized version of the British series Cracker.
+She has been a guest star on series including Madam Secretary, Elementary, Blue Bloods, Judging Amy, The Practice, Body of Proof, Cold Case, Homicide: Life on the Street, L.A.
+Law, and Boston Blue.

 McCormick also performs on stage.
 She appeared at the Off-Broadway Cherry Lane Theatre in Eve-olution with The Cosby Show star Sabrina Le Beauf in 2004.
 She has also appeared in Dinner with Friends, Oedipus, Ancestral Voices, The Donahue Sisters, Laureen's Whereabouts and In Perpetuity.
 She worked with Thomas Kail at The Flea Theatre in A. R. Gurney's Family Furniture (2013).
 In 2015, she appeared in Vanya, Sonya, Masha and Spike at the PaperMill Playhouse and What I Did Last Summer at the Signature 2015.
 She appeared in the Broadway productions of The Dinner Party in 2001 as Mariette Levieux, Private Lives (standby) in 2002, and in Equus in 2008 as Dora Strang.
-In 2012, she appeared opposite her husband, Byron Jennings, in the Off-Broadway production of Ten Chimneys.
+In 2012, McCormick appeared opposite her husband Byron Jennings in the Off-Broadway production of Ten Chimneys.
 She appeared Off-Broadway in Will Eno's play The Open House in 2014 (Lucille Lortel nomination, Drama Desk Award).
 She has narrated both audio books, including the Hunger Games series, and Ken Burns documentaries.